nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `add_session s/NAME d/DATE p/POINTS m/INDEX [m/INDEX]…`

-<box type="tip" seamless>

-**Tip:**
+**Constraints:**
 - **Points** should be an integer between 0 and 100.
 A maximum of 100 points can be awarded to any session.
+- **Duplicate Session** You cannot add a session to a member if the member already attended a session with the same name
+- **Unique Session Name**: Each session name must be unique within a member.
+This ensures that each session is distinct and prevents duplicate records.

+<box type="tip" seamless>

+**Tips:**
 - **Multiple members** If you have multiple members attending the session, you can add them sequentially by specifying their indexes.
-- **Duplicate Session** You cannot add a session to a member if the member already attended a session with the same name.
-If you wish to add multiple sessions with the same name to a member, consider adding a unique identifier to the session name (e.g., "Rehearsal 1", "Rehearsal 2").
+- **Duplicate Session** If you wish to add multiple sessions with the same name to a member, consider adding a unique identifier to the session name (e.g., "Rehearsal 1", "Rehearsal 2").

 </box>

 <box type="warning" seamless>

-**Constraints:**<br>

-- **Unique Session Name**: Each session name must be unique within a member.
-This ensures that each session is distinct and prevents duplicate records.

 </box>